nndda/Theatre/docs/quickstart.md

 @onready var stage = Stage.new()
 ```

-Reference the `Label` and `DialogueLabel` node we made before as the parameter, written inside a dictionary:
+Reference the `Label` and `DialogueLabel` node we made before as the arguments, written inside a dictionary:

 ```gdscript
 @onready var stage = Stage.new({